 Are you ready to tackle stormwater runoff with a project of your own?
 Whether your planting a rain garden, harvesting rain water, removing pavement, or replacing lawn with habitat, the resources below can help you get started.

 It doesn't take much to get started on a Green Stormwater project of your own!
 There are several small-scale projects that anyone can do without a ton of money.
 Follow our DIY Pages for step-by-step tips on projects that will soak up stormwater, create habitat for pollinators, and beautify your space!

 - Sheet Mulching - Almost ever green stormwater project starts with killing off grass and rebuilding soil health.
 Sheet mulching is a great and easy way to do this!

 - Evergreen Understory - Do you have big evergreen trees shading out your yard and dropping needles, making it hard for other plants to grow?
 You can have it all by planting an understory!
-Pick out plants specially adapted to thrive in shady and mature evergreen forests.
+Pick out plants specially adapted to thrive under shady and mature evergreen trees.

-- Right of Way Restoration - What to do with the patch of grass next to the road outside of your house?
-Or is that patch of grass paved over in move pavement/ Transform this narro strip into urban wildlife habitat and fill it with trees and flowers!
+- Right of Way Restoration- What to do with the patch of grass next to the road outside of your house?
+Or is that patch of grass paved over in more pavement?
+Transform this narrow strip into urban wildlife habitat and fill it with trees and flowers!

 - Spread Wildflowers - Replace your grass with wildflowers!
-Pick out a strip of your lawn (like your right-of-way), remove the grass, sprinkle seeds, and then watch the flowers grow!
-Bees and butterflies will thank you for it!
+Pick out a portion of your yard, remove the grass, sprinkle seeds, and then watch the flowers grow.
+Bees and butterflies will thank you for it.